 One of the most critical parts of your consultation involves discussing sedation and anesthesia choices.
 Your oral surgeon will review the different levels of sedation available, from local anesthesia to general anesthesia, based on the complexity of your procedure and your comfort level.
 Factors like anxiety, the length of surgery, and your medical history influence which option works best for you.
 Research shows more than half of dental patients identify oral surgery as their greatest source of anxiety, making your initial consultation and anesthesia discussion all the more valuable.

 The surgeon will also explain what you’ll experience with each type of sedation.
 Some patients prefer to be fully asleep during their procedure, while others feel comfortable with lighter sedation.
 Your preferences matter, and your surgeon works with you to find the right approach.
+If you know in advance that you can only arrange transportation for certain sedation levels, mention this early.
+Our article on driving after oral surgery explains how each sedation type affects your ability to get yourself home afterward, which is often a deciding factor for patients weighing their options.

 Questions You Should Ask